entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 3. Click `Generate API Key`, enter a name, and confirm with the blue generate button.
 Save the key for future reference.

 ### Add a Catalog as a Registry in your App Builder
 Any enterprise Hub instance can be accessed from the Entando App Builder of another Entando Application.
-Configure the App Builder to access the desired catalog via the endpoint `BASEURL/entando-hub-api/appbuilder/api`, where the BASEURL is the address for the Entando Application.

 1. Go to the Hub from the left navigation bar in the App Builder and click `Select Registry`
 2. Choose `New Registry` from the drop-down menu
-3. Enter a name and the access URL for the catalog.
+3. Enter the registry name and the API endpoint for the catalog:
+  * The API endpoint is `https://YOUR-BASEURL/entando-hub-application-152edaba/entando-hub-catalog-ms/appbuilder/api` where `YOUR-BASEURL` is the hostname of your Entando Application

-     * Private Catalog
+  * **Private Catalog**
-        1. The access URL for a private catalog follows the pattern noted above, but with an added ID number from the catalog's HTTP address.
+     For a private catalog, the URL has an added catalog ID number from the catalog's HTTP address.
 Go to the published catalog page from the App Builder and find the address in the browser.
-The number after `/catalog/` is `YOUR-CATALOG-ID#`.
+The number after `/catalog/` is YOUR-CATALOG-ID#.
-        2. The URL to access the catalog is `BASEURL/entando-hub-api/appbuilder/api/?catalogId=YOUR-CATALOG-ID#`
+      * The endpoint to access the catalog is `https://YOUR-BASEURL/entando-hub-application-152edaba/entando-hub-catalog-ms/appbuilder/api/?catalogId=YOUR-CATALOG-ID#`

-E.g.,  The catalog address: `http://quickstart.k8s-entando.org/entando-de-app/en/entando_hub.page#/catalog/1/` → `1` is the catalog ID number
+     **E.g.**,  The catalog address: `https://quickstart.k8s-entando.org/entando-de-app/en/entando_hub.page#/catalog/1/` → `1` is YOUR-CATALOG-ID#

-The URL to enter: `http://quickstart.k8s-entando.org/entando-hub-catalog-ms/appbuilder/api?catalogId=1`
+     The URL to enter: `https://quickstart.k8s-entando.org/entando-hub-application-152edaba/entando-hub-catalog-ms/appbuilder/api?catalogId=1`

 4. If an API key is required, ask your Hub administrator or [generate a key](#generate-an-api-key) if you have a Hub user account.